Meeting Time: February 14, 2019 at 11:30am PST

 • Default_avatar

-Joanna Villegas over 5 years ago
+Joanna Villegas almost 6 years ago

 If no decision will be made anytime soon by Council then a moratorium on rent increases is needed because the realtors are encouraging rent increases of 100% or more.
 We need to provide some housing stability to tenants living in Owner occupied Duplexes and triplexes